Flaming Hearts band was formed in 2015 at the base of Pendle Hill.

 Every year thousands of people come to celebrate the famous witches and covens that the area was once infamous for.

 They met on a dark foreboding night and decided once more to try and create their own kind of magic in the form of music which they hoped would lift the soul and brighten the darkest of days.

 This led them to an understanding of the soul jangling effect that hook driven and infectious riffs can have on people.
 Coupled with heartfelt and meaningful lyrics which tell personal stories, they are proud to say that each song that makes it from concept to recording is different in sound and style.
 Two of the band members very nearly gate crashed the Grammys a few years back!

+Press and TV.
 Through a misunderstanding of what constitutes a nomination or a shortlisting they found themselves thrown into the spotlight of the national press and TV.
 The lads did the right thing (regretfully now!) and didn’t ride the wave for too long.

-Also they were hailed by Sting on live TV when he was asked about certain TV talent shows vs this band from the cobbled streets of Lancashire who have tread the sticky carpeted, hard nosed working men’s clubs where only the fierce and talented survive.
+Also they were hailed by Sting on live TV when he was asked about certain TV talent shows vs this band from the cobbled streets of Lancashire who have tread the sticky carpeted, hard nosed Working Men’s Clubs where only the fierce and talented survive.

 Sting said “God bless ’em.”

 Support slots for Bruce Foxton, Dodgy, X Simple Minds and Eddie & The Hotrods.
-‘Live’ performances on radio.